Papua New Guinea PNG Facts

 There is a fascinating selection of masks, including ancestral and spirit masks which are traditionally the most important.
 Boys wore them with woven body shrouds or turnbuan which can also be purchased.
 Decorated boards are popular objects, as are boat prows, thought to be protective spirits to ward off sickness and evil.

-Shields come in all shapes and sizes and are made of hide stretched over a framework.
+Shields come in all shapes and sizes and are made of hiding stretched over a framework.
 Stools, Tables and headrests are ornate and carry intricate carvings while fishing hooks were suspended in the men's house and represented spirits which helped in fighting, hunting and warding off disease.

 Skull racks for both enemies and relatives make novel souvenirs and are nicely decorated.
 Musical instruments, mostly hand drums, are made from wood with the skin of a snake, lizard or tree kangaroo stretched tightly over the mouth and glued to the rim with tree sap.

 Finally jewelry, body ornaments and accessories are made up of a number of components including pigs' teeth, shells, orchid stems, dogs' teeth, seeds, snake spines, and pigs' tusks.

 THE HIGHLANDS & THE SEPIK

 The people along the river depend heavily on it for transportation, water and food.
 Their cultural links with the Sepik river are symbolized in many of their ancient and spiritual rituals, such as the manhood initiation.
 This requires painful carving of flesh on the backs of young men with razor blades.
 The patterns are that of a crocodile lying on the banks of the river.

 The history of the Sepik region reflects the influence over the years of the missionaries, traders, labour recruiters and administrators.
-Here river and crocodiles, man and nature have learned to live in mutual respect.
+Here river and crocodiles, man and nature have learned to live with mutual respect.

 Parts of the Highlands remain untouched just as they were when first 'discovered' in 1933.
 In fact, some remote villagers have yet to see a non-Papua New Guinean.